 His Own Good Sword is a coming-of-age story set in an alternate antiquity.
 In it, an aristocratic young soldier is forced to make some hard choices when war, political intrigue, and injustice shatter his preconceptions about the empire he serves.

 It was originally published by a small press in 2012.
 In 2013 I decided to terminate my publishing contract and re-release it on my own.
 Its sequel, The Sword Unsheathed, is forthcoming in late 2013.

 My favorite author is Ernest Hemingway, and my favorite book is A Farewell to Arms.
 I also love Rosemary Sutcliff, George Orwell, P.G.
 Wodehouse, and Agatha Christie.
 I keep fairly meticulous track of what I read on Goodreads.

-She loves film and film culture.
-She worked as a 35mm projectionist for over two years, until the booth went fully digital in 2011.
-Her favorite directors are Christopher Nolan and Ridley Scott; she also loves Hayao Miyazaki’s films.
-Most consistently, her favorite film is El laberinto del fauno, though Black Hawk Down is a close second.
-She’s still a Star Wars fangirl at heart (Han shot first).
+I love film and film culture; I worked as a projectionist at a movie theater until the booth went digital back in 2011.
+My favorite directors are Christopher Nolan and Ridley Scott.
+Most consistently, my favorite film is Pan’s Labyrinth, though Black Hawk Down is a close second.
+And I’m still a Star Wars fangirl at heart (Han shot first).